davidafolabi20/Case-Study---A-Digital-Forensic-Framework-for-Ethereum-Smart-Contract-Attack-Investigation-Cases/README.md

 ‘CALL Uniswap V2: Router 2.swapExactETHForTokens(uint256,address[],address,uint256)(amountOutMin:1, path:[Wrapped Ether (WETH), Tether: USDT Stablecoin], to:0x47c5d8459404054f4216472acccd37bb7240fdfe2, deadline:1,605,574,859) → (amounts:[7,500,000,000,000,000,000,000, 7,855,911,51])’

 The next step involved price manipulation, with a two-stage token conversion of 17,500 WETH to USDT and 52,500 WETH to DAI.
 These swaps were executed via Uniswap’s V2 Router through a function called swapExactETHForTokens.
-These swaps impacted the WETH-USDT and WETH-DAI liquidity pools and in effect manipulated token prices, refer to Figure 3.
+These swaps impacted the WETH-USDT and WETH-DAI liquidity pools and, in effect, manipulated token prices, refer to Figure 3.

 ### Exploitation of OUSD due to poor rebasing logic
 <p align="center">